-The number of spot aged in North Carolina's comprehensive life history program (P930) using otoliths from 1997 through 2021 has ranged from 230 to 783 (Table 4).
-In 2021, 783 spot were aged and preliminary data indicates the modal age was one and maximum age was five, a notable increase from the past eight years with a maximum age of three.
+The number of spot aged in North Carolina's comprehensive life history program (P930) using otoliths from 1997 through 2022 has ranged from 230 to 776 (Table 4).
+In 2022, 392 spot were aged with a modal age of one and maximum age of three.
+The maximum age observed has been three since 2013.
 Modal age was one in every year except 2004 when modal age was two and 2016 when modal age was zero.
-Minimum age was zero in every year, while maximum age from two to six and is most frequently three.
+Minimum age was zero in every year, while maximum age ranged from two to six and is most frequently three.
 There is substantial overlap in length at age for ages zero through three with length at age becoming less variable after age four (Figure 9).

 The Pamlico Sound Survey (Program 195) samples 54 randomly selected stations (grids) annually in June and September.
 Stations are randomly selected from strata based upon depth and geographic location.
 Tow duration is 20 minutes, using double rigged demersal mongoose trawls (9.1 m headrope, 1.0 X 0.6 m doors, 2.2-cm bar mesh body, 1.9-cm bar mesh cod end, and a 100-mesh tailbag extension).
-Data from this survey is used to produce juvenile abundance indices (JAI) that are incorporated into ASMFC stock assessments and reported annually to ASMFC as part of compliance reports and for incorporation into the juvenile composite TLA.
+Data from this survey are used to produce juvenile abundance indices (JAI) that are incorporated into ASMFC stock assessments and reported annually to ASMFC as part of compliance reports and for incorporation into the juvenile composite TLA.
 Length cutoffs for juvenile spot were updated in 2022 after analyzing length distribution of age-0 and age-1 spot in P930.
 Juvenile spot are defined as fish <140 mm TL (5.5 inches) in June, and fish <190 mm TL (7.5 inches) in September.

 The COVID pandemic impacted sampling in 2020 and 2021.
 Executive Order (EO) 116, issued on March 10, 2020, declared North Carolina under a State of Emergency and was soon followed by EO 120 which implemented a statewide Stay at Home Order for all non-essential State employees.
 In 2020, sampling was limited to 28 stations sampled in June and 35 stations sampled in September.
-A total of 35 stations were sampled in June 2021 and 32 stations were sampled in September 2021.
+A total of 35 stations were sampled in June 2021 and 33 stations were sampled in September 2021.
 Limited sampling likely impacted abundance indices calculated from Sound Survey data.
-An initial analysis of this impact was conducted for the 2020 spot abundance indices and concluded the magnitude of abundance may be overestimated slightly but limited sampling was likely able to capture the general abundance trends.
+An initial analysis of this impact was conducted for the 2020 spot abundance indices, and concluded the magnitude of abundance may be overestimated slightly but limited sampling was likely able to capture general abundance trends.

-The spot weighted JAI from the Pamlico Sound Survey is highly variable in both June and September with a time series average of 460 and 393 respectively (Figure 10).
+The spot weighted JAI from the Pamlico Sound Survey is highly variable in both June and September with a time series average of 460 and 398 respectively (Figure 10).
 Throughout the time series, large peaks tend to be followed by large declines.
 JAI reached a peak of 1,285 individuals per tow in June 2008 and 774 individuals per tow in September 2005.
-June JAI has been declining since 2018, dropping below the time series average in 2020 at 254 individuals per tow and 255 individuals per tow in 2021.
-September JAI has also declined since 2018 and dropped below the time series average in 2021 at 244 individuals per tow.
+The June JAI declined from 2018 to 2021, dropping below the time series average in 2020 at 254 individuals per tow and in 2021 at 255 individuals per tow before increasing to 632 individuals per tow in 2022.
+The September JAI also declined from 2018 to 2021, dropping below the time series average in 2021 at 244 individuals per tow before increasing to 582 individuals per tow in 2022.